genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/02_quick-start/00_hardware-and-software.md

  ![](/img/set-me-up.png)

+ 6. Note: if you have two **.npmrc** files use the type NPMRC file (not Text Document file) when completing these steps.

-6. At the bottom of the window is a code snippet of 5 lines (highlighted in the picture above.
-This includes an encrypted version of your password (which we have blocked in thie picture).
+ At the bottom of the window is a code snippet of 5 lines (highlighted in the picture above.
+This includes an encrypted version of your password (that we have blocked in this picture).
 Copy this and paste it into the empty **.npmrc** file you created earlier.

 7. In the file, replace `<SCOPE>` with `genesislcap`, so that the line reads:
 `@genesislcap:registry=http://genesisglobal.jfrog.io/artifactory/api/npm/npm/`